Please reach us at info@give-kindness.org if you cannot find an answer to your question.

 If you want to donate items, use the Contact page and tell us what you have in mind.

-Yes—and volunteering will become a bigger part of WCKC as we grow.
+Yes—and volunteering will become a bigger part of Kindness Coalition as we grow.

 If you’re interested: